OutSystems/docs-odc/src/eap/cloud-architecture.md

 ![Runtime Autoscale](images/cloud-architecture-runtime-scale-diag.png)

 The **auto scale controller** monitors the CPU and RAM metrics of each application container.
-It continuously benchmarks these metrics against the cluster compute capacity allocated to each application container and can:
+It continuously checks these metrics against the cluster compute capacity allocated to each application container and can:

 * Replicate the application container to optimize the use of the allocated compute capacity and distribution across AZs.
 * Allocate additional cluster compute capacity to the application container if the CPU and RAM metrics for the application container exceed a threshold.

-The overall compute capacity for the isolated Runtime stage cluster is scalable because it is resourced from a multi-tenant pool.
+The overall compute capacity for the isolated Runtime stage cluster is scalable because it's resourced from a multi-tenant pool.

 ### Databases and data stores